Keshav Dutt

 Keshav Chandra Dutt, also spelt as Keshav Datt (29 December 1925 – 7 July 2021), was an Indian field hockey player and played as a halfback.
 He was a part of the team that won gold medals at the 1948 and 1952 Olympics.
 He made 22 international appearances for India and scored two goals in his career.
 Keshav was the last surviving member of the Indian hockey team which participated at the 1948 London Olympic Games.
 He was regarded as one of the finest Indian hockey centre half-backs.

 Biography

 He was born on 29 December 1925 in Lahore (which was then part of British India before the partition).
 He pursued his higher studies at the Government College University, Lahore.
 He moved to Bombay and later settled in Kolkata in 1950 at a time when his birthplace Lahore (which later became part of Pakistan after it gained independence in 1947) endured post-independence riots in 1948.

+Dutt served as president of both the CC&FC and Saturday Club.